rietho/blogdown_website/content/blog/2021-12-22-How-to-setup-you-own-blog-using-blogdown/index.md

 * [Youtube](https://www.youtube.com/): For most videos on Youtube, you can get HTML code to embed the video in your post.
 It is my understanding that Youtube videos can be embedded without the need to ask for permission.
 But again, users upload content, so copyright issues could emerge.
 Also, it's likely a good idea to read Youtube's term of service.
 * Your own photos: You can of course simply use your own photos.
 As far as I know, it's still important to watch out for what's visible in your photo.
 For example, there might be country-specific limitations on other people being visible or on any other copyrighted material being visible.

 As you can see, licensing is not an easy topic.
 Just writing about it, gives me a headache.
 But I think it is worth it to invest some time in where to get your content from and what you can or can't do with that content.
-With that, youÄre hopefully on the safe side and can focus again on blogging :smile:
+With that, you're hopefully on the safe side and can focus again on blogging :smile:

 ## Summing things up